Hond-aitai01/alx-low_level_programming/0x02-functions_nested_loops/README.md

-My C programming nested loops
+This is my C scripts on nestle loops